 As far as brands go we see that most pros are using a Logitech board.
 Logitech has been aiming hard at the Overwatch market ever since the game came out, so this is no real surprise.
-They offer a line of great, no-nonsense gaming keyboards, and their own Romer-G switches offer a feeling that is quite unique in a world that’s filled with CherryMX (based) switches.
-Usual suspects Razer and Corsair take their fair share of the market here too, but after that there’s a pretty steep drop.
+They offer a line of great, no-nonsense gaming keyboards, and their own Romer-G switches offer a feeling that is quite unique in a world that's filled with CherryMX (based) switches though their newest GX switches are coming closer to Cherries.
+Usual suspects Razer and Corsair take their fair share of the market here too, but after that there's a pretty steep drop.

 Contrary to something like mice (you need a good sensor for gaming, which is usually only found in gaming mice) you don't need a dedicated 'gaming' keyboard to compete.
 If you find something that's comfortable for you and it matches your preferences you're good to go.

 1. Logitech G Pro